fatimamt/Big-Data-Management-Projects/designingdata_1-6.md

 ### 10. Describe the synchronous and asynhronous replication
 * Synchronous: The leader waits until the follower 1 has confirmed that it received the write before reporting success to the user, and before making the write visible to other clients.
 * Asynchronous: The leader sends the message, but doesn't wait for a response from the follower.

+## Chapter 6.
+Partitioning

+### 1. When it is needed to partition a dataset?
+When you have so much data that storing and processing it on a single machine is no longer feasible.

+### 2. Which one is the main purpose of partitioning?
+Partioning has no other purpose than to spread the data and query load evenly across multiple machine, avoiding hot spots (nodes with disproportionately high load).

+### 3. WHat is the problem that comes with partitioning your data?
+You always have to choose a partitioning schema that is appropriate and that fits with your data, and rebalancing the partitions when nodes are added to or removed from the cluster.

+### 4. Mention the two approaches to partitioning, just the main ones described on the book.
+* Key range partitioning:

+In this approach the keys are sorted, and partition owns all the keys from some minimum up to some maximum.
+This gives the advantage in sorting

+* Hash partitioning: